// The work · Practitioner record · Published research

 The condition

-A global insurer needed to digitise its personal lines business across multiple countries on one continent.
-Different languages, different regulatory environments, different cultural contexts for how insurance is sold and serviced.
-A single top-down digitisation mandate had produced inconsistency across markets.
+A global institution needed to digitise its personal lines business across multiple countries.
+Different regulatory environments, different cultural contexts.
+A single top-down mandate had produced inconsistency — each market executing against its own interpretation of the centre's intent.

 The break

 Digitisation strategy defined at the centre.
-Execution at country level without a shared model of what the digital value chain should look like in each context.
-Decisions about product design, distribution architecture, and customer experience were being made locally, inconsistently, without visibility across the continent.
+No shared governance model for how it would be executed at country level.
+Product design, distribution architecture, and customer experience decisions made locally, inconsistently, with no visibility across the continent.

 The intervention

-Mapped the business value chain across manufacturing and distribution in each country context.
-Built the solution architecture that could flex for language, culture, and regulatory variation while maintaining a coherent continental model.
-Provided the translation layer between the central digitisation mandate and local execution reality.
+Built the governance architecture that could flex for regulatory and cultural variation while maintaining a coherent continental model.
+Provided the translation layer between central mandate and local execution — the missing link that made the strategy executable.

 The outcome